 The fact is that many wouldn’t know “healthy” if it was shoved down their throats.
-For example, an NPR poll suggested that 75 percent of Americans say they eat healthily but that 71 percent of the public thinks granola bars are healthy (Aubrey & Godoy, 2016).
+For example, an NPR poll suggested that 75 percent of Americans say they eat healthily, but 71 percent of the public thinks granola bars are healthy (Aubrey & Godoy, 2016).
 That’s crazy!
 I suspect that this has much to do with advertising.
-Additionally, I saw that over a third of Americas consume fast food on any given day.
+Additionally, I saw that over a third of Americas consume fast food daily.
 Friends, this is not good.

-The point is that we can clearly see that healthy eating is not the reality for most, even when they think they are eating well.
-We all need to understand that unhealthy eating and a lack of physical activity are leading causes of death in the United States.
+We can clearly see that healthy eating is not the reality for most, even when they think they are eating well.
+We all must understand that unhealthy eating and a lack of physical activity are leading causes of death in the United States.
 The irony is that people are often afraid of the things that will likely NOT kill them (like sharks, bees, guns, etc.) Yet, many will get in their car and drive to a fast food joint without a second thought – because it’s cheap.
-This seems crazy to me, considering that an unhealthy diet alone contributes to approximately 678,000 deaths each year (due to nutrition and obesity-related diseases, such as heart disease, cancer, and type 2 diabetes).
+This seems crazy to me, considering that an unhealthy diet contributes to approximately 678,000 deaths yearly (due to nutrition and obesity-related diseases, such as heart disease, cancer, and type 2 diabetes).

 I don’t know what can be done about the nation as a whole, and this is especially true since our buying power (dollar) is eroding by the day and because so many are now highly reluctant to give up the foods they are seemingly addicted to.
 However, the way I see it, you can either invest in quality food, get a little exercise, and feel good now, or you can feel bad now and spend that money with the medical system later as you progressively feel worse.

 My advice is simple.
 Save yourself and your family!
 Break the cycle by getting better foods and getting active.
-You’re probably going to be spending the money either way, and something tells me that many more are going to have the extra time.
+You’ll probably be spending the money either way, and something tells me that many more will have the extra time.
 So you might as well consider your food and activity an investment in yourself.